redhat-cop/ocp4-helpernode/docs/quickstart-powervm.md

 ## DONE

 Your install should be done!
-You're a UPI master!
+You're a OCP master!